RJMorriss/1310-Program1/README.md

             - if bigger than current rowOperation array
                 - populates the first "y" elements of the new array with the current array where "y" is the size of the current array
                 - initializes remaining elements to True
-        - Selete current array
+        - Delete current array
         - Set new array to rowOperation attribute

 - Public
     - Cart()
-        - Defualt constructor for the Cart object
+        - Default constructor for the Cart object
         - Initializes the Class object and defaults all attribute values
     - Cart(int, int, bool, string)
         - Overloaded constructor for the Cart object